-Cloud Softphone provisioning process needs some input-params from the user to complete successfully.
+Cloud Softphone provisioning process needs some Input Parameters for Provisioning from the user to complete successfully.
 These parameters are collected from some initial screen.
 There are several types and variants; all are described below.

 This is the default initial screen used by generic Cloud Softphone app (not white-label apps).
 It is a screen with two input fields and a button which starts QR code reader.